phuocnguyen2201/info-sec/h6-September2024.md

 ![alt create hash file](image/h6/hash-the-zip-file.png)

-- Cracking the file's password
+- Cracking the file's password, you can see the password is in **orange**.

 ![alt cracking the file's password](image/h6/cracking-the-second-password.png)